Jeffrey Epstein: Conviction and sentencing (2008–2011)

-On June 30, 2008, after Epstein pleaded guilty to a state charge (one of two) of procuring for prostitution a girl below age 18, he was sentenced to 18months in prison.
-While most convicted sex offenders in Florida are sent to state prison, Epstein was instead housed in a private wing of the Palm Beach County Stockade and, according to the sheriff's office, was, after 3 1/2 months, allowed to leave the jail on "work release" for up to 12hours a day, 6days a week.
-This contravened the sheriff's own policies requiring a maximum remaining sentence of 10months and making sex offenders ineligible for the privilege.
+On June 30, 2008, after Epstein pleaded guilty to a state charge of procuring for prostitution a girl below age 18, he was sentenced to eighteen months in prison.
+While most convicted sex offenders in Florida are sent to state prison, Epstein was instead housed in a private wing of the Palm Beach County Stockade and, according to the sheriff's office, was, after 3 1/2 months, allowed to leave the jail on "work release" for up to twelve hours a day, six days a week.
+This contravened the sheriff's own policies requiring a maximum remaining sentence of ten months and making sex offenders ineligible for the privilege.
 He was allowed to come and go outside of specified release hours.

 Epstein's cell door was left unlocked, and he had access to the attorney room where a television was installed for him, before he was moved to the Stockade's previously unstaffed infirmary.
 He worked at the office of a foundation he had created shortly before reporting to jail; he dissolved it after he had served his time.
 The Sheriff's Office received $128,000 from Epstein's non-profit to pay for the costs of extra services being provided during his work release.
 His office was monitored by "permit deputies" whose overtime was paid by Epstein.
-They were required to wear suits, and checked in "welcomed guests" at the "front desk".
-Later the Sheriff's Office said these guest logs were destroyed per the department's "records retention" rules (although inexplicably, the Stockade visitor logs were not).
+They were required to wear suits, and checked in "welcomed guests" at the "front desk."
+Later the Sheriff's Office said these guest logs were destroyed per the department's "records retention" rules, although the Stockade visitor logs were not.
 Epstein was allowed to use his own driver to drive him between jail and his office and other appointments.